Springfield launches its first-ever Pride parade

 "Planning this historic event has not been an easy task at all.
 I've learned a lot and I had a strong support system," he said.

-Mayor Domenic Sarno said when Bethea approached him about hosting a Pride parade he was excited to do it.
+Mayor Domenic Sarno said this week that when Bethea approached him about hosting a Pride parade, he was excited to do it.

 "We are the City of Firsts, and this was a no-brainer," Sarno said.